NickMonks/Monzowler/README.md

 - What happens if the crawler crashes mid-way? we would like to be resilient and store each sitemap at least.
 - Robot.txt can have more directives - we had the most basic and others a bit more complicated, but allow could be added for example
 - If we need real-time updates - we could consider long polling.
 - The way we implemented our core logic behaves like a BFS (Breath-First Search), although is not absolutely guaranteed due to the use of concurrent workers.
 However, depending on of our approach we could have choose DFS approach.
 I though DFS was less useful because we likely want to explore the links closest to the root domain and less on deep links.
 However if the requirements were different I would implement this differently.

+## Parsers
+Although we are using fallback mechanism to run the rendered HTML parser, we could have many of these to parse actual files like .pdf, .docx, etc.

+## Infrastructure
+Currently our crawler is a good solution and the code is production-ready.
+However, in order to make this really production ready we should think of setting up the infrastructure and CI/CD deployment pipelines.
+A suggestion on how

+## CI/CD Development
+- Setup protection branch and CI jobs to run test, perform security scan, linting, etc
+- Trigger Github actions to create releases.
+An option could be to connect this to ArgoCD for deploying the binaries, and Spacelift for provision terraform changes.